DanAddison/Songwriting/docs/minor-planet.md

 i wish on a whim i wish i could win
 i wish i could sing i wish i could rap
 man, i wish you would clap

+## Some Mess Best Left
+some mess best left unspoken
+some can o’ worms you don’t open
+some local Folkestone vocal totem
+was totally hoping for something
+now it’s totally broken and done with
+now numb was once fun and sun-kissed
+now one was once like one hundred
+now hum this punch drunk and stunted
+this bundle o’ bones now haunted
+tight lungs like drums like thunder
+no one likes the bitterness under
+the bitten-est tongue tied fast to the blunder
+it swung where it hung thereafter
+in the rafters a monstrous slumber
+the coma the loner alone with a low moan
+blowing through a hole in the timber
+what could be the matter?
+who can say with a mouth full of feathers and cinders?
+who can say with a mouth full of splinters?
+who can say with a mouth full of feathers and cinders?
+who can say with a mouth full of splinters?

 ## Swift Water
 you’re a piece of work a work of art